Sanford woman shot, killed while sitting in car; 17-year-old, 20-year-old charged with first-degree murder

 Investigators said 22-year-old Diamond Preosha Richardson was riding in the passenger seat of a car driving on Simmons Street when one of the bullets hit her.
 The driver of the car took her to the hospital where she was pronounced dead.

+"He wants to know who will be his mommy now and she told him she'd be his mommy if he wants," said Felicia Richardson, Diamond's grandmother.

+This is 22 year old Diamond Richardson and her six year old son Jamari.
+She was shot and killed Saturday night in Sanford while riding in the car with her best friend.
+Her family told me her son has been asking who will be his mommy now.
+That heartbreaking story at 4:30. #abc11 pic.twitter.com/VtaxvIuNRN— Akilah Davis (@DavisABC11) January 16, 2020

-Sanford Police Department said the two suspects were 20-year-old Rayshawn Ahmik Donaldson and a 17-year-old who has not been named.
+Sanford Police Department said the two suspects were 21-year-old Rayshawn Ahmik Donaldson and a 17-year-old who has not been named.
 Both have been charged with first-degree murder.

-Sanford woman shot, killed while sitting in car; 17-year-old, 20-year-old charged with first-degree murder
+The victim's father and cousins were also victims of gun violence, a painful cycle her family believes is plaguing the community.

+"I wish there was something we could do to reduce the guns the young people get ahold of," said Felicia Richardson.